Generic Newton polygon for exponential sums in $n$ variables with parallelotope base: Introduction

 In \cite{Davis-wan-xiao}, Davis, Wan, and Xiao studied the $p$-adic Newton slopes of $L^*_f(\chi, s)$ and $C^*_f(\chi, s)$ when $f$ is a one-variable polynomial whose degree $d$ is coprime to $p$.
-They concluded that, for each character $\chi:\Zp\to \CC_p^\times$ of a relatively large conductor, $\NP(f, \chi)_{L}$ depends only on $f$ and its conductor.
+They concluded that, for each character $\chi:\Zp\to \CC_p^\times$ of a relatively large conductor, the $p$-adic Newton slopes of $L^*_f(\chi, s)$ are in a finite union of arithmetic progressions.
 Their proof strongly inspired the proof of spectral halo conjecture by Liu, Wan, and Xiao in \cite{liu-wan-xiao}; we refer to \cite[\S 1.5]{ren-wan-xiao-yu} for the discussion on the analogy of the two proofs.

 Motivated by the attempt of extending spectral halo type results beyond the case of modular forms, it is natural to ask whether one can generalize the main results of \cite{Davis-wan-xiao} to more general cases: \begin{enumerate} \item changing the tower to $\ZZ_{p^\ell}$ for $\ell\geq2$, and \item making the base to higher dimensional. \end{enumerate}